 What’s the refund policy?

-The $80 deposit is refundable until the first day of class.
 After class starts, there are no refunds.

 What’s the age range of students?